xis24/system_design/notes_ch3.md

 ##### con of LSM-tree

 - compaction process affect performance of ongoing reads and writes.
 - issue with compaction arises at high write throughput: disk write bandwidth needs to be shared between inital write and the compaction thread in the background.
-If compaction is not well configed, it can happen compaction can't keep up with incoming writes.
+If compaction is not well configured, it can happen compaction can't keep up with incoming writes.
 - pro of B-tree: key exists in exactly one place in the index, but log structured storage engine may have multiple copies of the same key in different segment.
 - B-tree provides consistent performance.
 In new datastore, log-structured indexes are becoming popular.